Advertiser Disclosure

 Stay in the Mayfair neighborhood at the London Hilton Park Lane.
 Image Credit: Hilton

-Visiting London in late Spring is hard to beat.
-There are quality restaurants, sites to see, and the weather is good for casually walking around the city.
+Visiting London in late spring is hard to beat.
+There are quality restaurants, sights to see, and the weather is good for casually walking around the city.

-Travelers will need from 80,000 points per night to book a stay at this hotel.
-Cash rates during peak travel dates hover around $570 per night giving you just a shade more than 0.7 cents per point in value.
+You need at least 80,000 points per night to book a stay at this hotel.
+Cash rates during July can easily hover around $760 per night, giving you 0.95 cents per point in value.

 Hot Tip: Many luxury Hilton properties in big markets like London require 95,000 points per night.
-With the London Hilton Park Lane, you’ll get a 15,000 point per night discount.
+With the London Hilton Park Lane, you essentially get a 15,000-point-per-night discount.

 Kick back at the Waldorf Astoria Beverly Hills rooftop pool.
 Image Credit: Hilton

 Los Angeles has incredible weather year-round.
-For those of you stuck in cities with a cold winter and chilly spring, this city can be your ticket to warm weather.
+For those stuck in cities with a cold winter and chilly spring, LA can be your ticket to warm weather.

 The Waldorf Astoria Beverly Hills is one of Hilton’s most sought-after properties.
-Not only is the property well-located in LA, but it offers some of the best amenities out there, including a roof-top pool with VIP cabanas, spa, salon, fitness center, and florist.
+Not only is the property in a great location, but it also offers some of the best amenities out there, including a rooftop pool with VIP cabanas, a spa, a salon, a fitness center, and a florist.

-A minimum of 120,000 points per night are what you will need to book this hotel in Beverly Hills.
-At slightly less than $700 per night, you are looking at receiving 0.58 cents per point in value.
+You need a minimum of 120,000 points per night to book this hotel in Beverly Hills.
+At slightly less than $1,000 per night during peak season, you’re looking at 0.83 cents per point in value.

-Hot Tip: Many travelers report this hotel as a great property for using the free weekend night certificate that comes with the Hilton Aspire card.
+Hot Tip: Many travelers report this hotel as a great property for using the free night reward certificate that comes with the Hilton Aspire card.

 Points Required: From 120,000 points per night